-Furthermore, to limit the negative impact of our lending portfolio, we implemented lending criteria for selective industries with high ESG-risks, consisting of industry exclusions and restrictions since 2021.
+Furthermore, to limit the negative impact of our lending portfolio, we implemented lending criteria for selective industries with high ESG risks, consisting of industry exclusions and restrictions since 2021.
 We review this list on an annual basis in order to consider any new developments and will tighten the criteria where applicable.
 We currently have zero exposure to prohibited industries.
-Our oil and gas related industry exposures are less than 1% of total assets.
+Our oil and gas-related industry exposures are de minimis.
 The detailed list is published in the Corporate Social Responsibility Report as well as the up-to-date lending criteria on our website.

-While we are committed to contribute to the transition to a greener future - be it through financing of renovation of houses or switch to renewable energy by retail customers or by monitoring our low exposure to high-emitting sectors -, we believe that managing the business responsibly and focus on the profitability of our business is a prerequisite for the long-term success of a company independent of the industry.
+While we are committed to contributing to the transition to a greener future - be it through financing the renovation of houses or the switch to renewable energy by retail customers or by monitoring our low exposure to high-emitting sectors - we believe that managing the business responsibly and focusing on the profitability of our business is a prerequisite for the long-term success of a company independent of the industry.
 Therefore, all financings need to meet our underwriting and profitability guidelines.
-We currently do not factor in additional volume in the business plan but expect that the share of green financing will increase over the years.
-In order to ensure sustainability in our business model, we have two areas to look at: The markets we are operating in and the products we are offering.